NREL-Sienna/Sienna/pages/applications/sienna_ops.md

   content2: Is Sienna\Ops right for your use case?
   content3: How is Sienna\Ops structured?

+########################## Features #########################
+what_we_do:
+  title: Features and Capabilities

+  service_section1:
+    title: "Key Features"
+    service_list:
+      - service: Rigorous simulation definitions
+      - service: Systematic, templated approach to optimization problems
+      - service: Modular and composable framework with game-changing extensibility

+  service_section2:
+    title: "Core Capabilities"
+    service_list:
+      - service: "Efficiently defines and solves new optimization problems"
+      - service: "Sequentially executes multiple problems with clear definitions of how decisions made in one step affect options in subsequent steps"
+      - service: "Minimizes compilation time and uses incumbent solutions from previous periods to guide the search for optimal results when modifying complex optimization problems to represent new time periods"
+      - service: "Enables reproducible simulations using Sienna\\Data's rigorous data models"
+      - service: "Allows for custom development to represent new ways of operating devices or entirely different decision processes"

 ########################## How it Works #########################
 why_us:
   title: "How It Works"